-- Bake at 325° for 75-90 minutes or until a meat thermometer reads 170°; basting occasionally with remaining oil mixture.
+- Bake at 325° for 75-90 minutes or until a thermometer reads 170°; basting occasionally with remaining oil mixture.

 - In a blender, combine the sauce ingredients; cover and process until blended.
 Cool turkey for 5 minutes before slicing; serve with basil sauce.
 Yield: about 30 servings.

 Originally published as Stuffed Turkey Spirals in Taste of Home August/September 2003, p61